mrjex/Real-Estate-Price-Prediction/README.md

 #### Linear Regression Analysis

 The price prediction utilizes linear regression, a powerful statistical approach for identifying relationships between property attributes and market values.

-> "Linear Regression allows us to examine datapoints in a multi-dimensional space and derive generalized insights covering all instances, creating a powerful predictive model."

 The implementation includes:
 - Feature selection and engineering